remult/remult/docs/tutorials/react-next/entities.md

 - As a model class for server-side code
 - By `remult` to generate API endpoints, API queries, and database commands

-The `Task` entity class we're creating will have an auto-generated UUID `id` field a `title` field and a `completed` field.
+The `Task` entity class we're creating will have an auto-increment `id` field a `title` field and a `completed` field.
 The entity's API route ("tasks") will include endpoints for all `CRUD` operations.

 ## Define the Model